-Water bills change according to water usage so each household or business will differ based on individual usage (or consumption) patterns.
+Halifax Water bills (for water and wastewater service customers) change according to water usage so each household or business will differ based on individual usage (or consumption) patterns.
 The water meter measures the amount of water used in a household or business which comprises the largest part of water and wastewater charges on your bill, so lower usage means a lower bill.

 Click Before You Dig

 Halifax Water has almost 4,000 kilometres of critical infrastructure buried underground throughout the Halifax region.
 Damage to this infrastructure, and other underground infrastructure, caused by construction and excavation activities can pose a significant risk to public safety, can disrupt essential services, and can lead to significant repair costs.

 Don't Dump It

 Wastewater is produced when you shower, wash clothes, flush the toilet, prepare your meals, and clean up dishes.
 However, not everything that is disposed of down the drain is safe for the plumbing in your house or safe for the miles of public sewers that service your community.

 When water comes into your home or building, it enters through a water lateral and then goes through the water meter.
 All of the water that enters the building is measured.
 The water that passes through the water meter spins a built-in device.

 Halifax Water is proud to provide a gallery of maps, mapping applications, and relevant mapping resources for public access.
 Use these to learn more about our services, infrastructure, major projects and more.